jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 ![gif]( Media/3.gif)

 This reliability is sustainable over many rotations.
-In A recent test the micrometer was rotated 20 times forward then 20 back for a total of 800 rotations whilst maintaining a stop position at 0.5 the entire time.
+In A recent test the micrometer was rotated 20 times forward then 20 back repeatedly for a total of 800 rotations whilst maintaining a stop position at 0.5 the entire time.